GlauberF/cz-conventional-changelog-for-jira-a/README.md

   }
 }
 ```
-and then add the following to .czrc:
+and then add the following to `.czrc`:
 ```json
 {
   "path": "./node_modules/@glauberfunez/cz-conventional-changelog-for-jira",